 animals, composting and finally landfilling what cannot be used.

-Click on the pyramid below for additional information
+Click on the pyramid below for additional information from the EPA.

-process of food waste reduction is easy if we all do our part
+The process of food waste reduction is easy if we all do our part

 REDUCING FOOD WASTE

 The three steps are easy: Reduction, Donation and Processing.